meerjavali/badminton-tracker/README.md

 worked and created profile pages. css and ui bug fixes. deployed working application using fire base made application available at https://badmaxton-d603d.web.app/

+development as of 17/11/2024
+worked and created a component [badminiton-form] for daily game records page. deployed working application using fire base made application available at https://badmaxton-d603d.web.app/